markean/aimz/docs/source/user_guide/sampling.rst

 ------------------

 We first train the model using variational inference, drawing only a single posterior sample for demonstration purposes.
-After fitting, we call :py:meth:`~aimz.ImpactModel.sample` to generate 100 posterior samples for further analysis.
+After fitting, we call :meth:`~aimz.ImpactModel.sample` to generate 100 posterior samples for further analysis.
-Setting ``return_datatree=False`` ensures that the results are returned as a dictionary rather than an :external:py:class:`xarray.DataTree`.
+Setting ``return_datatree=False`` ensures that the results are returned as a dictionary rather than an :external:class:`xarray.DataTree`.

 .. jupyter-execute::